Sherry-Xu/Deep-Switching-State-Space-Model/README.md

 - **Figure 3(i)**: `Electricity_Station 0.png`
 - **Figure 3(j)**: `Electricity_Station 24.png`

-> **Note**: Due to that the forecasting results is generated via Monte Carlo method, the produced results will be slightly different with different runs.
+> **Note**: Due to that the forecasting results are generated via Monte Carlo method, the produced results will be slightly different with different runs.

 - The specific source and description of the data can be found in the paper -- Section 4.1 (**Simulations**) and Section 4.2 (**Real data analysis**).